Jocke44/future-technology/README.md

     * In the gitgub repo, goto Settings tab.
     * Goto Code and automation tab and then selcect Pages.
     * Check the Source, check its says main on Branch tab
-    * When main branch been selected the you get a link for the live website.
+    * When main branch been selected then you get a link for the live website.
 * Depolyed to github https://jocke44.github.io/future-technology/

 ## CREDITS